137: No Such Thing As Churchill's Secret Parrot

 They can see reflections and little bits of grime.
 Okay, these mice.

-Mice.
+They're mice.
 They've got fingerprints all over them.

 Yes.

-Is they inject chemicals into them and they pump these chemicals through their blood vessels, through their brain, through their spinal cords, through all their organs, and it gets rid of hemi, H-E-M-E, which is the stuff in hemoglobin, and that's what gives a lot of the stuff in their body its colour and other stuff that's
+And it gets rid of hemi, H-E-M-E, which is the stuff in hemoglobin, and that's what gives a lot of the stuff in their body its colour and other stuff that's

 They've recently found out that they might live up to around 400 years, maybe even older.
 What?